 The result of the variance tends to be exaggerated.
 So, the popular choice for measuring variability is the standard deviation.
 More on the standard deviation later.

-Practical Example of VAR and VARP Functions in SQL
+VAR and VARP Functions Example

 For this item, we only have 1 example, but it needs a bit of explaining to make it practical.